-In 2017, then 83-year-old Margaret Smith from Brueton parkrun, UK became the oldest woman in parkrun history to join the 250 Club.
-Two years on, she encourages other older people to join the parkrun family to tackle loneliness.
+In 2017, then 83-year-old Margaret Smith became the oldest woman in parkrun history to join the 250 Club.
+Three years on, she encourages other older people to join the parkrun family to tackle loneliness.

 I have always been very sporty and active.
 In my younger days (they’re not that long ago!)
 I was a keen cyclist and cycled in time trials at all distances, as well as racing on the track.
 When my husband and I retired, we went on a three-and-a-half month cycling tour of New Zealand, Australia, Hong Kong and Singapore.

-After he sadly passed away having battled cancer, my son Peter, who runs at Bushy Park and Richmond parkruns, took me along with him when I was visiting him in London… and I absolutely loved it.
+After he sadly passed away having battled cancer, my son Peter took me along to parkrun with him when I was visiting him in London… and I absolutely loved it.

-Now I have completed 304 parkruns, several half marathons, and four marathons, including the London Marathon which I ran in my husband’s memory, raising more than £3,000 for charity.
+Now I have completed over 300 parkruns, several half marathons, and four marathons, including the London Marathon which I ran in my husband’s memory, raising money for charity.

-I think what GPs are doing, prescribing parkrun to patients via the #parkrunPractice initiative in the UK is fantastic – particularly for older patients.
+I think what GPs are doing, prescribing parkrun to patients via the parkrun practice initiative in the UK is fantastic – particularly for older patients.
 Being active, whether walking or jogging is so important.
-Every day I walk at least seven miles with my husky-labrador cross, and on Sundays this is more like nine miles.
+Every day I walk at least 10km with my husky-labrador cross, and on Sundays this is more like 15km.

 I look forward so very much to Saturdays, whatever the weather, it fills my adrenaline gap!